koenboeckx/VKHO/overview.md

             * multiple agents => action space depends on number of enemies
                 - is computed during execution
         * `Observation` is processed to tensor as input for network
-        * IQL and PG can cpoe with actions that are not allowed:
+        * IQL and PG can cope with actions that are not allowed:
             * in action selection
             * in update action
+        * Both IQL and PG agents share network weights (*weight sharing*)
         * Implemented RNN with `GRUCell`
             * changes to:
                 * `generate_episode` and `Experience`: keep track of hidden state